-All employees who are not exempt from the overtime requirements of the Fair Labor Standards Act will be required to accurately record all hours worked using CU's time-keeping system, MyLeave.
+Remote work employees who are not exempt from the overtime requirements of the Fair Labor Standards Act will be required to accurately record all hours worked using CU's time-keeping system, MyLeave.
 Hours worked in excess of those scheduled per day and per workweek require the advance approval of the remote worker's supervisor.
+Failure to comply with this requirement may result in the immediate termination of the remote work agreement.